dominodatalab/domino-data/docs/source/usecases/object_store.rst

 Datasource type
 ---------------

-The SDK supports object store type datasources (S3) and allows for easy retrieval and upload of objects. **Note:** The following APIs are only available when using this type of datasource.
+The API supports object store type datasources (S3) and allows for easy retrieval and upload of objects. **Note:** The following APIs are only available when using this type of datasource.

 List